ychuzevi/articles/consul/discovery_with_consul_01.md

  Those 2 ways of provisionning do rely on the same exact semantics whithin Consul, we now have a system where you can use one client side load-balancing or the other and have the *same exact results*.

  Load-balancing is a complete beast: sometimes, even if you use weights to route your trafic, some nodes will be slower than others.
-Whatever the reason (maintenance, scheduled task, Garbage Collection), somee instances of a given service will be able to sustain less load, or to reply bad answers.
+Whatever the reason (maintenance, scheduled task, Garbage Collection), some instances of a given service will be able to sustain less load, or to reply bad answers.
 Heathchecks have been using traditionnally in our both stacks to ensure the node is answering correctly.
 Those healthchecks were traditionnaly using a binary state: working or not working.
 Consul also adds a third state called warning.
 This state can be interpreted freely by the end user.
 But in our added support for weights, we allowed service owners to add a specific weight for the state warning.
 It thus become possible to use a service in a degraded state (warning), so it means that if we can trigger this status when the node is too heavily loaded, we could use it as a ternary state to allow too loaded nodes to recover.
 The big advantage of having a non-binary state is that it avoid having a datacenter being completely down all nodes are too loaded: in that case, the first overloaded nodes will receive less trafic, redirecting some of the trafic to others, but if other are also overloaded, then trafic will be served anyway (at worse, all nodes are in warning state).

+# Towards more sophistated discovery

+In the next articles, we will go deeper onto those subjects and see how industrialization of discovery will help Criteo and might help you changing radically how systems can talk / discover themselves and how it can change the way organizations and teams work in an era of micro-services.

+We will explain how:
+ * we implemented libraries to integrate Consul in a steamlined way
+ * how we introduce Service Mesh with Consul Connect
+ * How we use what we call Inversion Of Control to create new patterns around infrastructure